xrapid-group/xrfiber/index.md

 xRfiber can print reports in color or monochrome, on A4 and US Letter paper.
 Should your printer handle double-sided prints, xRfiber will comply.

 While most users want to export their results to a CSV (Comma Separated Values) file compatible with Excel or Numbers, it is useful for quality purposes to keep a daily log of the machine, and print it out at the end of the day. xRfiber facilitates this operation by letting the user select all the records of the day in the Tests Log to export or print them out.

+#### 6.3.2.5.
+Institution

+This last setting is where the institution logs in and eventually changes its coordinates.
+Those are used to produce customized reports with the name, address and logo of the institution.
+The username and password are fixed, and provided to the user by xRapid during installation.
+To login or logout, one needs to swipe down to access the button.

 ### 6.3.3.
 Measurement screen